VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 | --- | --- | --- | --- |
 | PublishFailure | Event | SNS /content/errors | Emitted if content cannot be published (e.g. S3 upload failed, conversion error).
 Contains content_id and error details. |
 | PublishPartial (optional) | Event | SNS /content/errors | Emitted if content is published but with issues (e.g., published but index update failed).
 Phase 1 probably not needed. |

+- *PublishFailure*: Covers any hard failure that means the content is not live.
+For example, inability to fetch the content file (should have been caught in review though, but if S3 had an outage), failure converting to HTML (maybe malformed markdown?), or S3 put failing due to permissions or network.
+The event will log the error and `content_id` so ops knows that content did not go live.
+Possibly, as there’s no automatic retry in Phase 1, someone might have to handle it manually.

+- *PublishPartial*: In more complex pipelines, you might have a scenario where content is *up* but some ancillary step failed.
+In Phase 1, not likely needed.
+For instance, if content published but sending `ContentPublished` event failed (somehow), that’s minor since content is live.
+We won't complicate with *partial*, we'll just treat anything not fully done as failure.

+All errors go to the common `/content/errors` topic.
+In Phase 1, an ops alarm would catch these so team can intervene.
+If a *PublishFailure* occurs, the content might remain in "reviewed but not published" state; resolution might involve manual publish or redeploying fix and reprocessing event.

 PublishFailure: Covers any hard failure that means the content is not live.
 For example, inability to fetch the content file (should have been caught in review though, but if S3 had an outage), failure converting to HTML (maybe malformed markdown?), or S3 put failing due to permissions or network.
 The event will log the error and content_id so ops knows that content did not go live.
 Possibly, as there’s no automatic retry in Phase 1, someone might have to handle it manually.
 PublishPartial: In more complex pipelines, you might have a scenario where content is up but some ancillary step failed.
 In Phase 1, not likely needed.
 For instance, if content published but sending ContentPublished event failed (somehow), that’s minor since content is live.
 We won't complicate with partial, we'll just treat anything not fully done as failure.